viviandotdev/ObsidianVault/+ Encounters/Mini Essays/draft- China's rise.md

 **Insights**
 U.S. leaders picked short-term profits over long-term success.
 We moved manufacturing overseas because it cost less however that helped accelerate China's growth.
-Example of Apple as a company and why did they send all the labor overseas, there were some issues in the U.S. they saw how fast the taiwainese companies could work and build and took advantage of that, even so the rate that Americans were working would not allow apple to reach the supply that was being demanded of consumers.
+- Example of Apple as a company and why did they send all the labor overseas,
+- there were some issues in the U.S. they saw how fast the Taiwanese companies could work and build and took advantage of that,
+- even so the rate that Americans were working would not allow apple to reach the supply that was being demanded of consumers.

 [[Eastern vs. western values]]